mittal-ayushi/worldguess/README.md

 - Explore your surroundings using street view
 - Place your guess on the world map
 - Submit your guess to see how close you were.
 Click Next Location for another match

+## To run locally
+Download the files and run index.html